 Section 16(a) of the Exchange Act requires the Company's directors, officers and greater than ten percent beneficial owners to file reports of ownership and changes in ownership of their equity securities of the Company with the SEC and to furnish the Company with copies of such reports.
-Based solely on a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company in fiscal year 2017 and the representations of reporting persons, all of the filings by the Company's directors, officers and beneficial owners of more than ten percent of the Company's common stock were filed on a timely basis during fiscal 2017.
+Based solely on a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company in fiscal year 2018 and the representations of reporting persons, all of the filings by the Company's directors, officers and beneficial owners of more than ten percent of the Company's common stock were filed on a timely basis during fiscal 2018 except for a Form 3 for Mr. Martinez.